Abbeydauda20/EKS-Terraform-GitHub-Action/README.md

 ## 📢 Spread the Word
 Share your journey with your network and tag me, [Aman Pathak](https://www.linkedin.com/in/aman-devops), when you post your blogs on LinkedIn.
 Let's learn together!

-# Use (sudo htop) to see the process running on your server/machine
+# To see the process running on your server/machine
+sudo htop

+# To see linux system release or version info
+sudo cat /etc/os-release

+# AWS EKS Kubeconfig update
+aws eks update-kubeconfig --region <region> --name <cluster-name>

 Happy learning and blogging! 🌟